rebcabin/tangledown/README.md

 See, I'll prove it to you.
 Here is the code for the whole program.
 You can understand this without understanding the _implementations_ of the sub-pieces, just getting an idea of _what_ they do from the names of the `block` tags.
 READ THE NAMES IN THE BLOCK TAGS to get the big picture.

 All we do in the code below the block tags, in function `tangle_all`, is loop over all the lines in the input and substitute something wherever we see a `block` tag.
 What do we substitute?
 The contents of a `noweb` tag with the same name as the name mentioned in the `block` tag.
+The code will create the subdirectories needed, so if you tangle to file "foo/bar/baz/qux.py," the code will create the directory chain "./foo/br/baz/" if it doesn't exist.
+The code will also add to a file if it's mentioned more than once in the input, so if you tangle to "qux.py" in one tangle tag and then tangle to "qux.py" in a second tangle tag, the first tangle tag will overwrite "qux.py" and the second tangle tag will add to "qux.py".

 This program can run as a script or can be imported as a module.
 We get that hybrid vigor by the standard Python trick of testing `__name__` against `"__main__"`.